rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 If all tests pass, the developer can be confident that the new code meets the test requirements.

 5. `Refactor` -
 The refactoring step will allow the developer to clean up their code without changing its behaviour.
 Not changing the behaviour should ensure the tests still pass.
-The process of refactoring can include; removal of duplication, renaming of Object, class, module, variable and method names to clearly represent their current purpose and use, decoupling of functionality and increasing code cohesion.
+The process of refactoring can include; removal of duplication, renaming of object, class, module, variable and method names to clearly represent their current purpose and use, decoupling of functionality and increasing code cohesion.

 6. `Repeat` -
 Starting with another new test, the cycle is then repeated to push forward the functionality.
 The size of the steps should always be small, with as few as 1 to 10 edits between each test run.
 If new code does not rapidly satisfy a new test, or other tests fail unexpectedly, the programmer should undo or revert in preference to excessive debugging.